Skip to content

 smoxy caches content at the edge to reduce load on your origin server.
 When content changes, you need to invalidate the cached version so visitors see the update. smoxy provides several methods to do this - from clearing a single URL to flushing entire tag groups.

-All invalidation requests use the HTTP BAN method and require the cache token configured in your site's Basic Configuration.
+All invalidation requests use the HTTP BAN method and require the cache token configured in your zone's Proxy.

 INFO